Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 Si,Ge    0.5 0.5 0.0
 ```

-There will be 6 total bases created in the example above:
+This time, there will be a total of six distinct crystal structures created:

 **Case 1 - structure generated**
 ```